 Students have access to many library materials and databases online.
 All passwords for databases are provided at Orientation.
-You may access all of the databases on the Richmont website.
-Simply click on the database you want to use and the link is automatic.
+Students can access all of the databases on the Richmont website.
 With most of these databases, students can e-mail articles to their email address for use later or download onto your data storage device.